wtfplayer/redemption/README.md

 # About
-I'll be posting my scripts and if I put someone elses into this repository that means it's either my friends script or a revamp of their script and I'll be adding the information into the readme.
+I'll be posting my scripts into this repository, if I put someone elses script into this repository that just means I revamped that script.
+I'll be putting some scripts and info into the [README.md](https://github.com/wtfplayer/redemption/blob/main/README.md)

-The scripts will be put into sections.
-The scripts I put into here are meant for pranking in irl and trolling.
+The scripts will be put into sections. (sections in the README.md btw)
-Don't go around talking about this before they get patched 💀 No one want's scripts to get patched ;)

 Contact me on discord (**folixx**) or twitter (**zxfolix**) I honestly don't put effort on updating the readme, so don't expect me to add the info right away.